 Where to park?

 The Cliffs of Moher Carp is located directly opposite the visitor centre.
 It cost 6 euro per adult (4 euro for a student) to park there, this, however, includes admission into the visitor’s centre.
 Children under 16 can visit the visitor centre for FREE.

-How to get to Cliffs of Moher without a car?
+How to get to the Cliffs without a car?

 Organised tours are a great way to see somewhere if you only have a little bit of time, don’t want to drive or want all the organisation done for you.
 Visiting The Cliffs of Moher

 Cliffs of Moher organised tour from Galway: The Galway tour company offers many different tour types from half day tours, to package tours, including stops at the Burren or Doolin.
 The Doolin 2 Aran Ferries offers a tour that stops off in Inis Oirr and later cruises under the Cliffs of Moher for as little as 50 euro.
 Next time I go I’m 100% doing that!